sebastiantoh/tp/docs/UserGuide.md

 * The datetime must be in the format `yyyy-MM-dd HH:mm`

 **Example**:
-Let's say that you need to send a follow-up email to Bernice Yu on 30 October 2020, 3PM.
+Let's say that you need to send a follow-up email to Bernice Yu on 30 November 2020, 3PM.
 Here's how you can add a reminder into StonksBook:

  1. Type `contact find bernice` in the **Command Box** and press <kbd>Enter</kbd>.
      - This is to identify the contact index corresponding to Bernice Yu and can be skipped if you already know the index.
-Let us assume that Bernice Yu is at the second index.
+Let us assume that Bernice Yu is at the first index.

  2. The **Result Box** will display a message of the number of contacts listed.

- 3. Type `reminder add c/2 m/Send email to follow up d/2020-10-30 15:00` in the **Command Box** and press <kbd>Enter</kbd>.
+ 3. Type `reminder add c/1 m/Send email to follow up d/2020-11-30 15:00` in the **Command Box** and press <kbd>Enter</kbd>.

 4. The **Result Box** will display a message noting that the command was successful, and the **Reminder List** will contain this newly created reminder.